With the high rates of divorce, it’s critical that you understand these key insights when you ministry to children of divorce.

 Brian Dykes works with children at his church in Greenville, Michigan.

-BAN THOSE CHARTS
+MINISTRY TO CHILDREN: BAN THOSE CHARTS

 Attendance charts are inappropriate for a Sunday school setting.
 These charts involve listing children’s names in a column and giving the children stars for each week of Sunday school attendance.
 Such direct comparisons can be very hurtful to children whose parents are unable to get them to Sunday school.
 Imagine how a child with two stars-wedged between children with 10 stars-feels when it’s not his fault that he can’t be there.
 Attendance charts don’t exactly encourage these kids to come back.